Debra-Leigh Reti

-Debra-Leigh Reti is a Canadian politician, who was elected to the Yukon Legislative Assembly in the 2025 Yukon general election.
+Debra-Leigh Reti is a Canadian politician, who was elected to the Yukon Legislative Assembly in the 2025 Yukon general election, having received 52 votes.
 She represents the electoral district of Vuntut Gwitchin as a member of the Yukon Liberal Party.
 She was the only member of the Liberal Party elected in the election.

-Reti was previously a member of the Vuntut Gwitchin First Nation council, serving as its deputy chief.
-She has worked as the First Nations cultural coordinator for Yukon University.
+Reti was previously a member of the Vuntut Gwitchin First Nation council, serving as deputy chief.
+She has worked as the First Nations cultural coordinator for the Yukon University.
+Following Mike Pemberton's resignation as Liberal leader in January 2026, Reti became the interim leader of the party.